 By 1945, the patient — who was still working in an important and high-pressure job — had blood pressure that was off the charts and was experiencing a combination of associated medical problems that would have landed him in a hospital these days.

-Nevertheless, the patient continued to work and, about a month after a particularly important work-related meeting, the patient died of a massive stroke.
+Nevertheless, the patient continued to work and, a couple of months after a particularly important work-related meeting, the patient died of a massive stroke.

 Dr. DiPette’s point was that President Roosevelt’s acute hypertension clearly affected his performance.
-Our lack of knowledge about hypertension in 1945 — which finally began to be understood less than a decade after FDR’s death — changed the course of the 20th century.
+Our lack of knowledge about hypertension in 1945 — which finally began to be better understood in the decade after FDR’s death — changed the course of the 20th century.
+That “important work-related meeting” that Dr. DiPette referred to was the Yalta Conference of early February 1945 that doomed Eastern Europe to over a generation of tyranny.

 Remember that the next time you hear someone complain about the cost of advancing medical research.